PoisotLab/ms_network_prediction/manuscript.md

 # A Primer on Predictive Network Ecology

-Below we provide a primer on predictive network ecology, with particular focus on using machine learning approaches in the modelling process, in order to provide a path forward toward building models to predict ecological networks and interactions and to better understanding the relationship between species interactions and network structure.
+Below we provide a primer on our approach to predictive network ecology, with particular focus on using machine learning approaches in the modelling process, in order to provide a path forward toward building models to predict ecological networks.
 Here adopt a question-driven approach to serve as a guide through the path toward building models to predict and forecast the structure of ecological networks across space.

 ## Models